Mercedes-Benz B-Class MPV (2018 - ) review

 How safe is it?

-The new B-Class hadn’t been crash tested by safety organisation Euro NCAP at the time of writing, but the A-Class – which it’s based on – scored a maximum five stars, and we’d be very surprised if the B-Class doesn’t do the same.
+The B-Class scored the maximum five stars when crash-tested by safety organisation Euro NCAP.
 Active Brake Assist is standard, an automatic emergency braking system that will intervene if you don’t react to an impending accident with another vehicle, pedestrian or cyclist.
 All cars also come with driver and passenger airbags, as well as a knee airbag for the driver and more airbags at the side and above the windows.
 Rear side airbags are available as an option.
 Two Isofix child seat mounting points are included on the outer rear seats.

 Mercedes has a wealth of safety technology from its flagship S-Class available in the B-Class, although much of it is optional rather than standard.
 These systems include Active Steering Assist which helps you keep in your lane, a traffic sign recognition system and blind spot detection system that warns of cars in your blindspot.